ElhamAryanpur/E-Lang/README.md

 You can obtain current version of E-Lang from [releases](https://www.github.com/ElhamAryanpur/E-Lang/releases)

+You also need to install Python!
+[This version](https://www.python.org/downloads/release/python-368/) is recommended!

 ## Requirement

 To use E-Lang, you should first make sure you have [Python](https://www.python.org) version 3.x and Pip installer and on `Path`!